oracle/opengrok/Tuning-for-large-code-bases.md

 export JAVA_OPTS
 ```

-### Tomcat/Apache tuning
+### Tomcat/Apache tuning for HTTP headers

-For tomcat you might also hit a limit for http header size (we use it to send
+For tomcat you might also hit a limit for HTTP header size (we use it to send
 the project list when requesting search results):

-* increase(add) in `conf/server.xml`, for example:
+For Tomcat increase(add) in `conf/server.xml`, for example:

   ```xml
     <Connector port="8888" protocol="HTTP/1.1"